odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 :guilabel:`l10n_mx_edi_stock_40` have to be installed.

 In addition to this, it is necessary to have the :doc:`Inventory
-</applications/inventory_and_mrp/inventory>` and :doc:`Sales </applications/sales/sales>` apps
+<../../inventory_and_mrp/inventory>` and :doc:`Sales <../../sales/sales>` apps installed, as well.
-configured.

 .. important::
-   Odoo does not support Carta Porte type "I" (Ingreso), air, or marine transport.
+   Odoo does not support Carta Porte type document type "I" (Ingreso), air, or marine transport.
    Consult your accountant first if this feature is needed before doing any modifications.

 Configuration
 ~~~~~~~~~~~~~

 Odoo manages two different types of CFDI:

-- **No Federal Highways**: It is used when the *Distance to Destination* is `less than 30 KM
+- **No Federal Highways**: Is used when the *Distance to Destination* is `less than 30 KM
   <http://omawww.sat.gob.mx/cartaporte/Paginas/documentos/PreguntasFrecuentes_Autotransporte.pdf>`_.
-- **Federal Transport**: It is used when the *Distance to Destination* exceeds 30 KM.
+- **Federal Transport**: Is used when the *Distance to Destination* exceeds 30 KM.

-Other than the standard requirements of regular invoicing (The RFC of the customer, the UNSPSC
+Other than the standard requirements of regular invoicing (The |RFC| of the customer, the UNSPSC
-code...), if you are using *No Federal Highways*, no external configuration is needed.
+code, etc.), if you are using *No Federal Highways*, no external configuration is needed.

 For *Federal Transport*, several configurations have to be added to contacts, vehicle setups, and
 products.
 Those configurations are added to the XML and PDF files.